Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: The category of monoidal transducers

 In this case, we write $\rk v$ for the \emph{rank} of $v$, the (possibly infinite) supremum of the numbers of non-invertibles in a sequence $(u_n)_{n \in \N}$ that satisfies $v_n = v_{n+1}u_n$ for a sequence $(v_n)_{n \in \N}$ with $v_0 = v$. \end{defi}

-In other words, a monoid is right-noetherian when it has no strict infinite chains of right-divisors (in the definition above, each $u_n \cdots u_0$ right-divides $v_0$).
-Note that $\rk(uv) \le \rk u + \rk v$, and $\rk: M \rightarrow \N$, and if this is an equality $M$ is said to be \emph{graded}.
+In other words, a monoid is right-n\oe{}therian when it has no strict infinite chains of right-divisors (in the definition above, each $u_n \cdots u_0$ right-divides $v_0$).
+Note that $\rk(uv) \le \rk u + \rk v$, and if this is an equality and the rank of every $w \in M$ is finite, $M$ is said to be \emph{graded}.

-Noetherianity will be used to ensure that fixed-point algorithms terminate, hence we will often assume that the monoids we work with satisfy some noetherianity properties.
-We therefore state two additional lemmas making it easier to work with noetherian monoids.
-They both assume $M$ to be right-noetherian but the dual results also stand.
+N\oe{}therianity will be used to ensure that fixed-point algorithms terminate, hence we will often assume that the monoids we work with satisfy some n\oe{}therianity properties.
+We therefore state two additional lemmas making it easier to work with n\oe{}therian monoids.
+They both assume $M$ to be right-n\oe{}therian but the dual results also stand.